 5. Contact Dermatitis

 Allergic or irritant contact dermatitis can produce small red dots or papules when the skin reacts to an allergen or irritant.
 The dots may be intensely itchy and can progress to blistering in severe cases.
-They appear in the distribution matching where the offending substance contacted the skin, making location a useful diagnostic clue.
+They appear in the distribution-matching pattern when the offending substance comes into contact with the skin, making location a useful diagnostic clue.

 Common triggers include fragrances, preservatives, nickel, latex, and topical medications.
 Removing the trigger and applying 1% hydrocortisone cream reduces inflammation in most cases.
 Widespread or blistering contact dermatitis may require prescription-strength corticosteroids.